Skip to content

 Introduction

-In Kubernetes clusters, applications are deployed in the form of images.
-When using SkyWalking to collect application tracing data, if you follow the traditional method of embedding the SkyWalking Agent into each application image before deployment, it can lead to overly large images and make future upgrades to SkyWalking inconvenient.
-This article introduces a method that uses the official SkyWalking image with initContainers to provide the SkyWalking Agent for applications to collect tracing data.
+In a Kubernetes cluster, applications are deployed in the form of images.
+When using SkyWalking to collect application tracing data, if you follow the traditional method of embedding the SkyWalking Agent into each application image before deployment, it will result in bloated images and make future upgrades of SkyWalking versions inconvenient.
+This article introduces a method that uses the official SkyWalking image with initContainers to provide the SkyWalking Agent for the application to collect tracing data.

 Prerequisites